Orienfish/EH-deploy/README.md

 Test environment: MATLAB R2019b/R2020a.

-**Note:** Need [[CPLEX]](https://www.ibm.com/support/knowledgecenter/SSSA5P_12.8.0/ilog.odms.studio.help/pdf/gscplexmatlab.pdf) for Matlab for the optimization solver.
+**Note:** Need [[CPLEX]](https://www.ibm.com/support/knowledgecenter/SSSA5P_12.8.0/ilog.odms.studio.help/pdf/gscplexmatlab.pdf) for MATLAB as the optimization solver.

-The `tutorial.m` will walk you through all of our algorithms on the small dataset.
+The `tutorial.m` will walk you through all of our algorithms on the dataset.

 ## File Structure